2023 Best Visual & Performing Arts Schools in Missouri

 After completing their degree, visual and performing arts graduates from Lindenwood University carry an average student debtload of $27,938.

-Missouri State University - Springfield did quite well in this year’s ranking of the best schools for visual and performing arts students.
-It came in at #6 on the list.
-Missouri State is a fairly large public school located in the medium-sized city of Springfield.
+Missouri State University - Springfield landed the #6 spot in the 2023 rankings for the best visual and performing arts programs.
+Missouri State is a very large public school located in the midsize city of Springfield.

 On average, visual and performing arts graduates from Missouri State take out $26,083 in student loans while working on their degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.